FineFindus/eyedropper/README.md

 - Pick a Color
 - Edit a color using hex values or RGBA Sliders
 - Parse RGBA/ARGB Colors
+- View color as RGB, HSV, HSL and CMYK models

 ### Future Features/Roadmap

-- Add HSV/HSL color models
 - Generate a palette of similar colors

 ## Building